nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/LoadSequenceDiagram.puml" alt="LoadSequenceDiagram" />

-The `load` command is facilitated by `LoadCommand` and `LoadCommandParser`. `LoadCommand` attempts to read the JSON file and calls `setAddressBook` and `setAddressBookFilePath` of `Model` to update the new save file path and address book data to be displayed.
+The `load` command is facilitated by `LoadCommand` and `LoadCommandParser`. `LoadCommand` attempts to read the JSON file and calls `setClassManager` and `setClassManagerFilePath` of `Model` to update the new save file path and Class Manager data to be displayed.

 #### Parsing user input

 1. The user inputs the `load` command.
-2. The `AddressBookParser` processes the input and creates a new `LoadCommandParser`.
+2. The `ClassManagerParser` processes the input and creates a new `LoadCommandParser`.
 3. The `LoadCommandParser` then calls ArgumentTokenizer#tokenize(String argString, Prefix... prefixes) to extract the file name.
 If there are duplicate prefixes, a ParseException would be thrown.
 4. The file name is then check to ensure that it is valid.
 If the file name is missing, null or contains a forward slash, a ParseException would be thrown.
 5. The `LoadCommandParser` then creates the `LoadCommand` based on the processed input.